-My son is 15, and he started breaking out when he was 12.
+My son, who's 15, has been having acne breakouts since he was 12.
 He wants to know when this is going to end.
 What do I tell him?

 No one knows exactly how long acne will last for each person.
-Many people find that their acne improves as they become older and that it has almost disappeared by the time they enter their twenties.
+Many teens find that their acne improves as they get older and that it almost disappears by the time they reach their twenties.
 Others have acne well into their adult years.

 The good news is that acne can be treated — and breakouts can sometimes be prevented.
 Prevention involves taking good care of the skin.
 Your son should wash his face twice a day (and after building up a sweat) with a mild soap and lukewarm water.
-Make sure he washes it gently; teens sometimes scrub too hard in an attempt to get rid of acne.
+Make sure he washes it gently and doesn't wash too often; teens sometimes scrub too hard in an attempt to get rid of acne.
 This can irritate the skin and actually make acne worse.

-If his acne still doesn't improve, he may need some extra help from the family doctor or a dermatologist.
+If his acne still doesn't improve after several weeks, he may need some extra help from the family doctor or a dermatologist.
 A doctor can recommend the best treatment for him and also give lots of useful tips on dealing with acne.

 Reviewed by: Larissa Hirsch, MD